 e.
 Reptiles: Counting giant Nile Crocodiles, Pythons, Snakes, and Monitor Lizards.

-The Pearl OF Africa boasts arrange of animals totaling over 345 animal species.
+The Pearl OF Africa boasts an array of animals totaling over 345 animal species.

 Though Uganda holds all those animals, the most sought-after animals include: